ahmed-cmyk/ahmed-cmyk/README.md

-# 👋 Hi, I'm Ahmed Ikram
+# Ahmed Ikram

-**Backend Developer | Laravel • .NET Core | VueJS • ReactJS**
+**Backend Developer**

+I’m a backend-focused software developer with deep experience in building scalable, secure, and maintainable systems.
+My core strengths are in Laravel and .NET Core, where I’ve developed APIs, services, and backend components for a range of applications — from business platforms to custom enterprise tools.

-Welcome to my GitHub portfolio!
-I'm a passionate backend developer with solid experience building scalable, secure, and performant APIs and applications using Laravel and .NET.
-While backend development is my core strength, I also work with modern frontend frameworks like Vue.js and React.js to deliver full-stack solutions when needed.
+While my primary focus is backend development, I also work with modern frontend frameworks like Vue.js and React.js to deliver complete full-stack solutions when required.
+I’m driven by clean architecture, performance, and code that stands the test of time.

+This portfolio is a collection of the technologies I use, the projects I’ve contributed to, and the practices I follow to build software that works — and lasts.

 ---